 Energean Israel owns 100% and is the Operator of the Karish and Tanin leases, offshore Israel.
-The fields are world class assets with 2.2 TCF of natural gas and 31.8 million barrels of light hydrocarbon liquids independently audited 2P reserves plus 5.4 BCM of gas and 1.0 mmbls of liquids 2C resources.
-Moreover, NSAI has audited 2.94 TCF of gas plus 78.8 mmbls of liquids unrisked prospective resources.
+The fields are world class assets with 2.1 TCF gas and 41 mmbls light hydrocarbon liquids independently audited 2P reserves.
+In October 2019, an appraisal well in Karish North discovery confirmed 0.9 TCF gas recoverable resources.

-The Group expects to develop the Tanin A, B and C blocks after the Karish field.
+The Group expects to develop the Tanin A, B and C blocks after the Karish and the Karish North field.
 The exact date will depend on a number of factors, particularly:

 - the quantity of gas sale contracts secured by the Group by 2021 and the growth in gas sales subsequent to this date;

 - the confirmed in-place volumes within the Karish field;

 - the timing of exploration activities in and adjacent to the Leases and the results of these activities.

 The Karish and Tanin fields, approximately 40 km apart, are located in the north of Israel’s exclusive economic zone (EEZ), with water depths exceeding 1,700 metres.